Create a Skill and Choose the Interaction Model

 To open the new console and create a new skill:

-- Click Your Alexa Consoles and then click Skills.
-This opens the developer console and displays any skills you have already created.
+The developer console opens and displays any skills you have already created.

 - Click Create Skill.